nutella-framework/docs/protocol/nutella.location.md

 ` nutella.location.resourceEntered(function(dynamicResource, staticResource) {}) ` called when a dynamic resource enters in a static resource range

-` nutella.location.resourceExited(function(dynamicResource, staticResource) {}) ` called when a dynamic resource exits in a static resource range
+` nutella.location.resourceExited(function(dynamicResource, staticResource) {}) ` called when a dynamic resource exits a static resource range

 Callback function called when location module is ready